Exotically knotted disks and complex curves: Introduction

-The symplectic setting offers a compromise between this rigidity and flexibility.
+Symplectic surfaces offer a compromise between the rigidity of closed complex curves and the flexibility of arbitrary smooth surfaces.
 In $\cp$, for example, it is conjectured that any two smoothly embedded symplectic surfaces in the same homology class are symplectically isotopic; to date, this has been proven for homology classes of degree at most 17 \cite{siebert-tian}.
-And in any closed symplectic 4-manifold, a symplectic 2-sphere with self-intersection greater than $-2$ is unique up to isotopy in its homology class (cf \cite[Proposition~3.2]{li-wu}).
+And in \emph{any} closed symplectic 4-manifold, a symplectic 2-sphere with self-intersection greater than $-2$ is unique up to isotopy in its homology class (cf \cite[Proposition~3.2]{li-wu}).

 However, the principle fails in general.
-Works of several authors, including Fintushel-Stern \cite{fs:symplectic} and Park-Poddar-Vidussi \cite{park-poddar-vidussi}, provide an array of symplectic 4-manifolds containing symplectic surfaces of positive genus that are homologous but not smoothly isotopic, with similar results for Lagrangian tori \cite{vidussi,fs:lagrangian-tori}; see \cite{etgu:survey} for a concise survey.
-While many of these surfaces are distinguished by the fundamental groups of their complements, others require more sensitive tools, such as Seiberg-Witten invariants.
-Moreover, a subset of such tori can be constructed so that the surfaces have simply connected complements, implying that they are topologically isotopic \cite{freedman,boyer,sunukjian} and thus smoothly exotic.
+Works of several authors, including Fintushel-Stern \cite{fs:symplectic} and Park-Poddar-Vidussi \cite{park-poddar-vidussi}, provide an array of symplectic 4-manifolds containing symplectic surfaces of positive genus that are homologous but non-isotopic; see \cite{etgu:survey} for a concise survey.
+While many of these surfaces are distinguished by the fundamental groups of their complements, others require more sensitive tools from gauge theory.
+Moreover, a subset of these surfaces can be constructed to have simply connected complements, implying that they are topologically isotopic \cite{freedman,boyer,sunukjian} and thus smoothly exotic.

-To date, all methods of constructing smoothly exotic surfaces $\Sigma,\Sigma' \subset X$ suffer from at least two of the following three limitations: (1) the surfaces have positive genus, (2) the topological isotopy is only ensured when $X \setminus \Sigma$ and $X \setminus \Sigma'$ have finite cyclic fundamental group, and (3) the surfaces $\Sigma$ and $\Sigma'$ are not \emph{both} symplectic.
-In this paper, we fill these gaps with a new construction of smoothly exotic symplectic surfaces, including the first examples of smoothly exotic symplectic 2-spheres and smoothly exotic symplectic surfaces with nonzero self-intersection (cf~\cite[\S8]{etgu:survey}).
+By extending the construction underlying Theorem~\ref{thm:holomorphic}, we produce a new construction of smoothly exotic symplectic surfaces, including the first such examples of 2-spheres and surfaces with nonzero self-intersection (cf~\cite[\S8]{etgu:survey}).

-\begin{thm} For any integer $g \geq 0$, there exist infinitely many symplectic 4-manifolds each of which contains a pair of smooth symplectic surfaces of genus $g$ that are topologically isotopic yet are not equivalent under any ambient diffeomorphism. \end{thm}
+\begin{mainthm} For any integer $g \geq 0$, there exist infinitely many convex symplectic 4-manifolds each of which contains a pair of closed symplectic surfaces of genus $g$ that are topologically isotopic yet are not equivalent under any ambient diffeomorphism. \end{mainthm}